 Knife Rockwell Hardness and Core Material

 The knife Rockwell hardness is specified with a Rockwell of 62 plus or minus 2.
 But during my testing, the Rockwell was close to 63.
-SKD11 has an excellent stainless property, so you don’t have to worry about rusting.
+SKD11 has excellent stainless property, so you don’t have to worry about rusting.
 Because it is a single bevel knife with a high Rockwell, you need to be delicate with the edge.
 It means that you can only use it to slice through soft produce like boneless salmon and tuna.

 Blade aesthetic and food release

 The knife has some layered Damascus patterns, which only adds to the aesthetics.
-However, if we look at the Shinogi line, you see multiple layers, which helps to create air pockets for food release.
+However, if we look at the Shinogi line, we see multiple layers, which help to create air pockets for food release.
 If you also look closely, the Shinogi line also has a slightly convex face.
 This convex face is extremely important and, therefore, should not be removed.
 With this in mind, I understand why Findking did not go for a 10-degree angle but added 2 degrees to the Shinogi face to create a separate single beveled edge.

 Keep in mind that this is a Sakimaru and not a Yanagiba, it means that the blade profile is pretty much completely flat.
 It has the correct profile for specialized tasks.
 If you work in a sushi restaurant and you need to prep tuna, you know that we create even rectangular sizes.
 This knife is excellent for that purpose.
 And here, you can see the Tuna prep work and how we cut rectangular sizes.
-As for nigiri slices, a Yanagiba is better with that task because of the gently curved profile.
+As for nigiri slices, a Yanagiba is better for that task because of the gently curved profile.
 With the Sakimaru, you need to adjust your slicing style to accommodate the straighter profile for nigiri slices.

 Knife balance point

 The knife balance point is at the logo area, which makes the knife front heavy.
 Since this is a Sakimaru, you hold the knife with a fingertip grip, and you let the knife do the work.
 So use the weight of the knife and the complete length to preserve freshness.
-Every sushi chef will tell you to slice and not to crush, and that is why Sushi knives are long, narrow, and single beveled.
+Every sushi chef will tell you to slice and not to crush, and that is why Sushi knives are long, narrow, and single-beveled.
 The front-heavy knife will force you to use the knife’s weight and length to do the work for you, so you don’t have to apply any extra downward force of your own.

 Plunge Cut VS Slicing motion